QIWI-API/payments-docs/_intro_en.html.md

 # Test and Production Modes {#test_mode}

 During [integration](#start), your `siteId` identifier is in test mode.
 You can proceed operations without debiting credit card.
-You can also request a switch to test mode for any of your `siteId`, or add a new `siteId` to test mode through your support manager.
+You can also request a switch to test mode for any of your `siteId`, or add a new `siteId` to test mode through your manager in QIWI Support.

 For testing purposes, the same [protocol URLs](api-format) are used.